 EMOTIV offers three different headsets which can be used for EEG monitoring:

 The award-winning EMOTIV EPOC+ EEG headset provides professional-grade brain data for academic research within biometrics research and commercial use.
 The EMOTIV Insight headset boasts minimal set-up time and electronics optimized to produce clean signals from anywhere, making it ideal for performance and wellness tracking.
-The EMOTIV EPOC FLEX cap offers high density coverage and moveable electroencephalogram sensors optimal for research professionals.
-EmotivPRO is an integrated brain research software solution for neuroscience research and education, built for EPOC+, EPOC Flex and Insight headsets.
+The EMOTIV EPOC FLEX cap offers high-density coverage and movable electroencephalogram sensors optimal for research professionals.
+EmotivPRO is an integrated brain research software solution for neuroscience research and education, built for EPOC+, EPOC Flex, and Insight headsets.